haganjam/Rworkshops/02-linear-models/01-linear-model-assumptions.md

 from a population where the error term ($\epsilon$) is in fact normally distributed with constant variance.

 How do we do this?
+Well, one of the first things that we can do is check if the residuals are normally distributed.
+Why does this work?

 *to be continued*